Is a reverse mortgage only for broke and desperate people? Many people seem to think so, but I respectfully disagree.

 For more information about the HECM line of credit and how it grows, check out my article on the topic here.

-If you’re a financially stable senior and you have a good amount of equity in your home, a reverse mortgage can free up the equity in your home so you can live a better and more financially secure retirement.
+If you’re a financially stable senior and you have a good amount of equity in your home, a reverse mortgage can unlock the equity in your home so you can live a more financially secure retirement.

 If you’d like to find out how much you can get from a reverse mortgage, check out our free reverse mortgage calculator here.